irontec/ivozprovider/doc/sphinx/pbx_features/external_ddis.rst

 .. image:: img/ddi_edit5.png

-.. hint:: También podemos apuntar el DDI a un :ref:`fax virtual
-   <faxing_system>`, pero esto se verá en el siguiente bloque.
+.. hint:: We can also route the DDI to a :ref:`Virtual Fax <faxing_system>`, but this is something we will explain in the following block.